DeepTransport/tensor-ssm-paper-demo/README.md

 lowopt = TTOption('tt_method', 'random', ...
     'als_tol', 1E-10, 'local_tol', 1E-4, 'max_rank', rank, 'max_als', 2, 'init_rank', 5, 'kick_rank', 5);
 ```
-We set the default domain for the codes to be $[-1,1]$, whereas the user can switch between the BoundedDomain or the AlgebraicMapping as above.
-The freedom of the polynomials can be modified in ``ApproxBases'' command.
-The rank of the tensor train, which is a crucial factor for accuracy and efficiency, can be modified in ``opt'' command.
+We set the default domain for the codes to be [-1,1], whereas the user can switch between the BoundedDomain or the AlgebraicMapping as above.
+The freedom of the polynomials can be modified in ''ApproxBases'' command.
+The rank of the tensor train, which is a crucial factor for accuracy and efficiency, can be modified in ''opt'' command.

 The config for the built-in models can be changed in the script ``setup`` in each model folder in [models].
 For example, the parameters for the Kalman filter example is stored in [models/kalman/setup](https://github.com/DeepTransport/tensor-ssm-paper-demo/blob/main/models/kalman/setup.m)